-Does Collision Coverage Cover Injuries Sustained by an Accident with an Uninsured Motorist?
+Does Collision Coverage Cover Injuries in an Accident with an Uninsured Motorist?

-Only uninsured motorist coverage on your insurance policy will pay for your damages and injuries should an uninsured motorist crash into your vehicle.
+Only uninsured at-fault driver coverage on your uninsured motorist insurance policy will pay for your damages, and injuries should an uninsured driver crash into your vehicle.

 What Happens When the Other Person Doesn’t Have Insurance?

-If you are found to be responsible for the accident, your insurance coverage will pay for the damages involved in the collision up to the limitation of insurance policies.
+If you are found to be responsible for the accident, your uninsured coverage will pay for the damages involved in the collision up to the limitation of insurance policies.